-DC is currently in Phase Two of its reopening.
-The public health emergency is still in effect and gatherings of more than 50 are still prohibited.
+DC is currently in Phase Two of its reopening, with additional restrictions in place December 23 – January 15..
+The public health emergency is still in effect and gatherings of more than 10 indoors and 25 outdoors (excluding Houses of Worship) are prohibited.
 Phase Two guidelines have been issued at coronavirus.dc.gov/phasetwo for each business type and sector.
 It is imperative that you review the guidance ASAP.

 Guiding Principles: Recommendations and reopening guidance were guided by HOPE: health, opportunity, prosperity, and equity.
 A four-stage reopening approach is recommended, with Phase Four to come once a vaccine is widely available and administered.
 For details on each of the four suggested phases of reopening, see pgs.
 18-20 of the ReOpen DC recommendations document.